ThanhPhan14062003/ML_BarePass/README.md

 - **Hidden Layer**: A single hidden layer with 128 neurons, using ReLU activation for non-linearity.
 - **Output Layer**: A fully connected layer that maps to the number of output classes.
 - **Training**: Uses cross-entropy loss and an optimizer (such as Adam or SGD).
-- **Use Case**: Suitable for tasks requiring deep learning-based feature representation.

 ### 2. Decision Tree Classifier
 The **Decision Tree Model** is a classic non-parametric supervised learning algorithm: